jdjakub/papers/prog-2022/prog22-manuscript.md

 Many languages are _imperative_, staying close to the hardware model of addressable memory, lightly abstracted into primitive values and references into mutable arrays and structures. _Functional_ languages hide references and treat everything as complex immutable values.
 This conceptual simplification benefits certain kinds of programming, but can be counterproductive when an imperative approach is more natural, such as in external input/output.

 Python and Perl showcase opposite extremes of conceptual integrity.
 On the one hand, Python follows the principle that “There should be one---and preferably only one---obvious way to do it” in order to promote community consensus on a single coherent style.
 On the other hand, Perl states that “There is more than one way to do it.” and considers itself “the first postmodern programming language” \cite{Perl}.
 “Perl doesn't have any agenda at all, other than to be maximally useful to the maximal number of people.
 To be the duct tape of the Internet, and of everything else.”
 The Perl way is to accept the status quo of evolved chaos and build upon it using duct tape and ingenuity.
 Taken to the extreme, a programming system becomes no longer properly speaking a system, but rather a toolkit for improvising assemblages of found software.
 Perl could be seen as championing the value of Pluralism over Conceptual Integrity.
+This philosophy has been called _Postmodern Programming_\cite{PoMoProNotes}.

 ### Dimension: conceptual openness